OAA

 • Manage civilian and military strength

-• Maintain and advise on delegations of Civilian HR authorities to include Voluntary Early Retirement Authority (VERA)/Voluntary Separation Incentive Pay (VSIP), Superior Qualifications/Advanced in-Hire (AIH), 180-Day waiver, and Recruitment, Relocation, and Retention (3Rs)
+• Maintain and advise on delegations of Civilian HR authorities to include Voluntary Early Retirement Authority (VERA)/Voluntary Separation Incentive Pay (VSIP), Superior Qualifications/Advanced In-Hire (AIH), 180-Day Waiver, Recruitment, Relocation, and Retention (3Rs), and Student Loan Repayment Program (SLRP).

-• Deliver HQDA civilian drug testing program to include random and pre-employment testing (locally/world-wide), Army SESs and HQE’s at the Pentagon (SA, USA, AASA), and mandatory annual drug and alcohol training
+• Deliver HQDA civilian drug testing program to include random and pre-employment testing (locally/worldwide) for Army Executives, Senior Leaders, Consultants, and Highly Qualified Experts at the Pentagon (SA, USA, AASA), and mandatory annual drug and alcohol training.

-• Award Processing & Approval for SECARMY awards; Honorary and military awards; Public service awards; SECDEF awards approved by the Army; Multi-service awards; Awards by non-federal organizations; Career service recognition for civilian employees; and Performance and monetary awards processing/OAA budget control
+• Process and approval for all SECARMY awards; Honorary and Military awards; Public service awards; SECDEF awards approved by the Army; Multi-service awards; Awards by non-federal organizations; Career service recognition for civilian employees; and Performance and Monetary awards processing/OAA budget control.

 E-mail: usarmy.belvoir.hqda-hrmd.mbx.hrmd-office@army.mil